Great exchange of ideas this morning at OOP2014!

 The models add a kinaesthetic dimension to your experience.

 The models are physical metaphors that the team creates to see and touch.
 Team members will reach a common understanding by telling stories–holding and pointing to the models as they do.
-Each individual is actively listening and participating fully.
+Each person is actively listening and participating fully.

 During a full workshop you will: